 A mammogram is a type of X-ray of the breast.
-A screening mammogram may be ordered as a routine check to reveal the early signs of breast cancer.
+Screening mammograms may be ordered as a routine check to reveal the early signs of breast cancer.
 The routine screenings are used to set a baseline of what is normal.
 They are also a tool for early diagnosis before one show symptoms of the breast cancer.

 There are two ways of making a mammogram.
 Digital mammography makes digital images, while film-screen mammography makes photographic film.
 The two techniques use the same process to take the images.